keisukefukuda/mpienv/README.md

 ```

-You can switch the active MPI by
+You can switch the active MPI using `use` command.

 ```bash
 $ mpienv use mpich-3.2